Nila-varasan/Temp/README.md

 3.)
 Know in that portal , wait till a human face appear in the screen.
 If appeared then wait 5 seconds.
 And then click capture button.
 4.)
 Know a new page will be loaded, then click companies button present in the sidebar.
 ```
+- **Execution Of Above PROMPT:**

 ![f705c3a0-d7b1-4bc7-adf2-cd721b7a50af](https://github.com/user-attachments/assets/47b3c22f-be35-4bf6-9e38-a5590067dea6)

-- In the similar way we can ask the Bot some query, and the bot executes the query by travelling/traversing/using the website.
+- In the similar way we can ask the Bot some query, and the bot executes the query by travelling/traversing/using , by interacting with the browser elements(scrool, click, read, write etc).
 > As of know these bot is not integrated with the Main Website, but the bot works completely fine.
 Asking any query the bot fullfills it, just the integration of this browser-ui-model-API, need to be configured with the Bot in our application.
 And also the below pipe-line flow also need to be finished using langchain, the flow of prompt from the BOT.
+**_BOT IN PROGRESS_**

 ### AI-Powered ChatBot